2i2c-org/team-compass/projects/managed-hubs/incidents.md

     - Closing the incident issue on GitHub
     - Marking the FreshDesk ticket as {guilabel}`Closed`

-[^note-on-delegation]: If you cannot find somebody to take on this work, or feel uncomfortable delegating, the [Project Manager](roles:project-manager) should help you, and is empowered to delegate on your behalf.
+[^note-on-delegation]: If you cannot find somebody to take on this work, or feel uncomfortable delegating, the {term}`Project Manager` should help you, and is empowered to delegate on your behalf.

 ## Handing off Incident Commander status